top of page

 Cautionary tales

 Mt Ascutney is noted for being a steep and rocky mountain.
 When those rocks are glazed by ice, things can get very slippery and in some locations, the subsequent slide can be catastrophic.
 I won't tell you what to wear on your feet specifically, but be sure it is something you are experienced with and comfortable in.
 A good example of the experience issue is the use of metal crampons.
 In some areas crampons (or microspikes) are highly effective, but experience has shown that metal on rock slabs can send you for a ride you don’t want to repeat.
 That said, you should also know that Mt.
-Ascutney does not have a dedicated Mountain Rescue/Ski Patrol that can get to you fast and ski out an injured person.
-That extra warm layer may have to last you quite a few hours until help arrives.
+Ascutney does not have a dedicated Mountain Rescue/Ski Patrol that can get to you quickly and ski out an injured person.
+That extra warm layer in your pack may have to last quite a few hours until help arrives.
 Finally, make sure someone responsible knows your hiking/skiing plan and route, and when to expect you home or to check in.
-Cell phones are great, but their batteries don't like the Vermont cold and service may be questionable in many areas on the Mountain.
+Cell phones are great, but batteries don't like the cold and service is variable on the Mountain.

 Personal Favorites